The Original Team | '60s Members | '70s Members | '80s Members | '90s Members | 2000s Members | 2010s Members | 2020s Members

 - Tangled Family Tree: Throughout his history, he's been shown and implied to be related in one way or another to Gateway, Storm, M, and Neal Shaara.
-(Who are Australian, Kenyan-American, Algerian-Monacan and Indian, respectively.)
+(Who are Australian, Kenyan-American, Algerian-Monacan, and Indian, respectively.)

 - Took a Level in Jerkass: Went from being one of the more level-headed X-Men to a brutal hunter willing to maim or kill anyone who stood in the way of his mission of killing Hope Summers.

-- Troubling Unchildlike Behaviour: A time-travelling Madrox and Layla Miller once met Bishop as a pre-teen.
+- Troubling Unchildlike Behaviour: A time-traveling Madrox and Layla Miller once met Bishop as a pre-teen.
 He was scornful of any Mutant who claimed to be the next evolutionary step, and outright told them he wished he had a chance at killing Hope Summers.
 Several years later, when he was somewhere in his early teens, he told Hecat'e he'd kill her if she messed with Shard.

 - Undying Loyalty: To Storm.